joeysapp/axi/README.md

 - [x] Handle exit signals for serial safely
 - [ ] Pause to reposition medium or change pen
 - [ ] Pause / resume sketch
-- [ ] Repeat sketch
-- [ ] Cancel sketch
+- [ ] Cancel / repeat sketch
-- [ ] Save Sketches on exit
-- [ ] Load Sketches on load
+- [ ] Save sketches on exit, load sketches on start
-- [ ] Save entire state of Scheduler (or convert it to a Sketch itself?)
+- [ ] Save entire state of scheduler (or flatten it to a sketch itself)

 # Goals and Documentation
 Axi is a personal hobby project attempting to address several issues I've had with my Axidraw and generative work in the past.
-WYSIWYG and I make no claims for this being a worthwhile tool to use - I just like having fun with it.
+WYSIWYG, I'm just having fun making it.

 What follows are explanations of the internal logic of Axi and possible future features I'd like to implement.

 # Architecture and Event Loop
-* `Shapes` are created by the user and are simply a list of coordinates `[[0, 0], [10, 10], ...`
+* `Shapes` are defined by the user and are simply a generated list of coords `[[0, 0], [10, 10], ...]`
-* `Sketches` are an ordered list of `Shapes`.
+* `Sketches` are an ordered list of `Shapes`
-* The `Generator` stores and translates `Sketches` into linked lists of `Nodes` for the `Scheduler`.
+* The `Generator` stores and translates sketches into linked lists of `Nodes` for the `Scheduler`.
-- This translation of `Sketch` to `Node` handles pen position and location.
-* The `Scheduler` has a main linked list that it traverses, sending serial communication when needed.
+* The `Scheduler` has a main linked list that it traverses, sending serial to Axidraw when needed.

 # Fundamental Types
 ## Shapes